bottlesdevs/programs/Reviews/medal.md

 Additional notes: The navbar is a struggle to move if the window isn't big enough, but it does open and work

 **Does it require some tweaking in order to work properly?
 (Out of normal software configuration)**
-Grade: Platinum
+Grade: Gold
-Additional notes: n/a
+Additional notes: Worth noting that the best runner to use this with is Caffe as others give an administrator error.

 **Did it crash during tests execution?**
 Grade: Gold